openstates/openstates-scrapers/docs/api.legislators.rst

 All legislator methods return Legislator objects consisting of the following fields:

-  * ``leg_id``: A permanent, unique identifier for this legislator within the Fifty State Project system.
+  * ``leg_id``: A permanent, unique identifier for this legislator within the Open State Project system.
   * ``full_name``
   * ``first_name``
   * ``last_name``